jeffersonquispe/jeffersonquispe.github.io/about.md

 <h2><b>Full</b> BIO</h2>

-Rafael Avelar Pacheco, brazillian, from Sete Lagoas city borned on 1990 December 08 and currently lives at Belo Horizonte.
+Jefferson Quispe Pinares, Peruvian, from Sete Lagoas city borned on 1990 December 08 and currently lives at Belo Horizonte.
 Is Bachelor of Computer Engineering and Master of Mathematical and Computational Modelling at CEFET-MG.
 During the university time moved to Porto city, in Portugal, and studied for a time on Faculdade de Ciências at Universidade do Porto.